eduncan911/mspec/README.md

 ## Examples

-Be sure to check out more examples in the examples/ folder.
+Be sure to check out more advanced examples in the examples/ folder including how to spec code without writing any implementation details.

 ```bash
 ~/go/src/github.com/eduncan911/gomspec$ cd examples/